pydantic/pydantic/docs/usage/types.md

 ## Pydantic Types

-*pydantic* comes with the current types:
+*pydantic* comes with the following types:

 `FilePath`
 : like `Path` but the path must exist and be a file